 All students in the Honors College are required to produce a thesis before graduating.

 Departmental Honors is a distinction conferred at the student’s graduation for the successful completion of an approved two-semester academic thesis in the major discipline.

-Candidates for Departmental Honors must have at least a 3.2 cumulative GPA and at least a 3.5 GPA in the major, and a thesis proposal must be approved by the major department before the student begins work on the thesis.
+Candidates for Departmental Honors must have at least a 3.2 cumulative GPA, and a thesis proposal must be approved by the major department before the student begins work on the thesis.

-After the thesis proposal is approved, the student works for two semesters under the supervision of a selected professor in the major.
+After a thesis proposal is approved, the student works for two semesters under the supervision of a selected professor.

-Near the end of the second semester, the student defends the final thesis before the examination committee, which makes a final determination about whether or not to recommend the candidate for Departmental Honors.
+Near the end of the second semester, the student defends the final thesis before the examination committee, which makes a final determination about whether or not to recommend the candidate for honors.

 Final approved theses are cataloged in the UTC Library via UTC Scholar.

 Administrative record-keeping related to Departmental Honors is managed by the Honors College.
 Policies and procedures governing Departmental Honors are outlined in the Departmental Honors Manual.